RUB-Bioinf/OpenVibSpec/README.md

 ## Getting Started with OpenVibSpec
 What your are reading right now is the main README.
-From this directory you can switch to our documentation
+This document is in the project folder with a total of 5 other files.
+You can also change to three folders from here.
+If you would like to learn more about the installation using docker image e.g., first go to the ```documentation ```folder.
+From this folder, you can go to the respective subfolder and read the tutorial there and paste the code copy with a mouse click to your enviroment.
 ```
 .
 ├── docs